Your network is the backbone of your business operations. Make sure you know what’s going on deep inside it.

 It’s a beautifully designed and feature-rich tool for cutting straight to the heart of the network.

 Honorable mention: It would be a disservice to close this post without mentioning a macOS-exclusive network analyzer I stumbled upon — Little Snitch.
 It has a firewall built-in, so it comes with the added benefit of immediately letting you control all the traffic perfectly (which can appear to be a pain but is a massive gain in the long run).

+You should also explore these network monitoring software for better infrastructure visibility.
 If you are looking to build a career in network and security, then check out some of the best online courses here.